Sommelier Courtney Humiston ’11, The CIA is a Lifelong Resource

 Courtney Humiston’s many years as a freelance writer and editor in New York City included a year-long stint covering the city’s dining scene for NBC.
 One of the perks of her job was the chance to sample culinary creations from some of the world’s top chefs and exposure to the wonderful and complex world of wine.
 The latter truly piqued Courtney’s interest.
 She decided to make a life change and moved to the Napa Valley in 2010 to study at The Culinary Institute of America in the Accelerated Wine and Beverage Program under the tutelage of Christie Dufault and Bob Bath.

 “Bob and Christie bring so much dedication and enthusiasm about wine and hospitality to the classroom; it is contagious!
-They are two of the most loved and respected people in the industry, and their knowledge and experience is second to none,” says Courtney, wine director and general manager at Petit Crenn, the second restaurant by acclaimed chef Dominique Crenn.
+They are two of the most loved and respected people in the industry, and their knowledge and experience is second to none,” says Courtney, wine director and general manager at Maybeck’s in the Marina neighborhood of San Francisco.
 “I learned to taste systematically with focus and discipline, and to pay attention to what is happening in the wine.
 I learned about the fundamentals of wine and spirits, which has empowered me to ask the right questions and continue my education while I’m working in the industry.
 Being in the heart of a wine-growing region when you are studying wine is crucial.
 Every week, we would visit wineries and vineyards, meet with winemakers, watch fermentation, walk the vines, and taste directly from barrels.
 This hands-on approach to learning really cements what you read about and helps you understand wine on a deeper level.”